On straightening for Segal spaces

-The first map is an equivalence by the enriched Yoneda lemma.
-The second map arises from restriction along $i\colon \hcat{Cat}^{\op}_{d+1}\hooklongrightarrow \hcat{CAT}^{\op}_{d+1}$.
-To see that this is an equivalence, note that together with right Kan extension, this defines a coreflective localization of (very large) $(d+2)$-categories
+The first map is an equivalence by the enriched Yoneda lemma (Section \ref{sec:corep}).
+The second map arises by restricting the natural automorphisms of $F$ along $i\colon \hcat{Cat}^{\op}_{d+1}\hooklongrightarrow \hcat{CAT}^{\op}_{d+1}$.
+To see that this is an equivalence, note that together with right Kan extension, restriction along $i$ defines a coreflective localization of (very large) $(d+2)$-categories

 The essential image of $i_*$ consists of enriched functors $\hcat{CAT}^{\op}_{d+1}\rt \hcat{CAT}_{d+1}$ whose underlying $1$-functor preserves large, $\kappa_{\mm{sm}}$-cofiltered limits; this can be verified by presenting everything by enriched (model) categories of strictly enriched functors.
 In particular, the representable functor $F$ is contained in the essential image of $i_*$, so that restriction along $i$ induces an equivalence on its automorphism $(d+1)$-categories.
 The result now follows since $\mm{Aut}_{\hcat{CAT}_{d+1}}(\hcat{Cat}_d)\simeq \ast$ by Proposition \ref{prop:rigidity of d-cat}. \end{proof}